kctffs/mildew-detection-in-cherry-leaves/README.md

 ## Validation

-- Enusring validation was by being presented with the averaging infected image showing white patches over the leaf, and the body of the averaging healthy leaf shows none.
+- Ensuring validation was by being presented with the averaging infected image showing white patches over the leaf, and the body of the averaging healthy leaf shows none.
 - The  variability images that is classed as healthy presents the centre of the leaf being mostly clear, whilst the infected variability images has visible white lines and patches throughout.

 <img width="656" alt="Validation-Img1" src="https://github.com/user-attachments/assets/e79afc0f-f656-4f8f-a0f7-f344a0451136" />

-- There is a clear, visual difference between the healthy leaves and the infected leaves shown; the infected leaves show no life and almost have sad tendancies.
+- There is a clear, visual difference between the healthy leaves and the infected leaves shown; the infected leaves show no life and almost have sad tendencies.

 <img width="588" alt="Validation-img2" src="https://github.com/user-attachments/assets/c45c18b2-b42c-4bd2-80bf-02747aa350b0" />

-- When it comes to the averaging imgages that display them, the comparison of the averagin is partially condesending as there is an unclear image produced.
+- When it comes to the averaging images that display them, the comparison of the averaging is partially condescending as there is an unclear image produced.

 <img width="606" alt="Validation-Img3" src="https://github.com/user-attachments/assets/6018f1d0-a3eb-4662-a888-1a90a01de1d6" />